franpass87/FP-Privacy-and-Cookie-Policy/fp-privacy-cookie-policy/readme.txt

 3. Registro consensi con esportazione CSV e informazioni anonimizzate.

 == Changelog ==
+= 1.5.3 =
+* Added proactive environment checks to disable the plugin when PHP or WordPress do not meet the minimum requirements.

 = 1.5.2 =
 * Updated all documentation (README, readme.txt, changelog) to provide a complete timeline of the changes shipped across releases.
 * Set Francesco Passeri as the official maintainer with updated contact details.